Storm Chances Continue This Weekend In Green Country

-Most of us will get a break from showers and storms Friday but a few isolated showers will remain possible later today and this evening as a weak frontal boundary to our south begins either lifting north or reforms northward.

-The main upper-level flow is relatively weak near the state this weekend but will still provide decent opportunities for showers and storms both Saturday and Sunday, including the mention for a few strong to severe storms.
+This weekend will have decent opportunities for showers and storms both Saturday and Sunday, including the mention for a few strong to severe storms.

 A much stronger upper-level trough nears from the southwest early Monday into Tuesday with increasing threats of potentially more high-end severe weather threats.
 More specifics will be possible as we draw closer to early next week.

-A warming trend is likely by the middle of next week with afternoon highs reaching the mid to upper 80s on Tuesday and Wednesday before a cool-down returns next weekend.

-Later Friday night a complex of storms is likely to develop across Colorado, Nebraska, and part of Kansas, including some severe weather threats.

-As the system moves southeast, it’s likely to cross into the northern OK Saturday morning and may continue across part of the region through at least midday before weakening.
+As the system moves southeast, it’s likely to cross into the northern Oklahoma Saturday morning and may continue across part of the region through at least midday before weakening.

 The powerful upper-level low nears the area late Sunday night into Monday and will eject to our northeast Monday night into Tuesday.